roachfire/roachlab/htpc/README.md

 ## Configuring our applications
 ### Jackett
 The first thing I like to set up is my indexers.
 Go to the Jackett WebUI by entering "dockerhostIPaddress:9117" into your browser.
 You shouldn't have to configure anything in the Jackett Configuration section at the bottom of the page, but you can if you want to.
 I don't configure a password because this service is only accessible via Tailscale in my configuration.
 To add your indexers, go to the searchbar and search for the ones you want.
 If you don't know where to start, I typically filter for public and en-US indexers.
 The ones I currently use are 1337x, Anime Tosho, AnimeClipse, The Pirate Bay, and YTS.
 These have been working fine for me so far.
+### Plex
+Next we need to configure Plex's library files.
+Enter "dockerhostIPaddress:32400/web" into your browser.
+You should see the Plex Media Server page show up.
+You'll be prompted to login, then to configure your libraries.
+For Movies, make the library path `/data/movies` and for TV make it `/data/tv`.
+You'll also be prompted to name your server and optionally configure the server for remote access outside of your network.
+I personally don't configure this setting as I use Tailscale to safely connect to my services from external networks.
+The next thing I recommend configuring in Plex is going to `Settings`, `Library`, and enabling the "Scan my library automatically" setting and the "Run a partial scan when changes are detected" settings.
 ### Sonarr
-Now that we have our indexers, lets configure Sonarr.
+Now that we have our indexers and Plex set up, lets configure Sonarr.
 I like to add my indexers to the service first.
 - Enter "dockerhostIPaddress:8989" in your browser.
 - Go to `Settings` and click the `+` icon.
 - Select `Torznab` from the indexer types.